UBC-DSCI/dsci-100/README.md

 We will not provide extensions for the lecture and tutorial worksheets; late assignments will receive a grade of zero.
 Instead, we will drop the lowest grade on tutorials and worksheets for the semester.

+For all other assignments and the course project, a late submission will receive a 50% penalty.

 ### Late Registration
 Students who register for the class late have **1 week from their registration date on Canvas** to complete all prior assignments.